mkraenz/dungeonmans-modding-tools/packages/cli/README.md

 - Type Hinting
 - Hover-over documentation

 for your mod files.
 Your text editor needs to be able to provide these features from JSON Schemas.
 If you don't know how to set this up for your text editor, VS Code does a great job at this out-of-the-box.
+We set things up for VS Code automatically so you can immediately start building your awesome mod.

 ### Background